- Duck action plan

 - Waterfowl research

-The Wetland Wildlife Populations and Research Group is responsible for providing information needed to manage waterfowl.
+- The Wetland Wildlife Populations and Research Group is responsible for providing information needed to manage waterfowl.
 Research biologists and scientists coordinate and interpret population surveys; conduct research projects that provide critical information; and provide technical assistance and information for DNR and the public.
+Human dimension surveys such as the 2017 survey of hunter activity and opinion that explore the attitudes, experiences and understanding of people also are a part of their work.

 - Population monitoring

+- Since 1968, the number of breeding waterfowl in Minnesota have been estimated as part of the DNR’s annual breeding population summary.
 Aerial observations in addition to more intensive ground counts on selected routes are conducted in May.
 The count in Minnesota is included in the overall inventory of North American breeding waterfowl.

 - Reports & statistics